ThisIsLorenzo/PFAS_Systematic_Evidence_Map/README.md

 # A research synthesis of humans, animals, and environmental compartments exposed to PFAS: A systematic evidence map and bibliometric analysis
-This repository contains bibliographic files, data and analysis code for this project.
-The different folders and their content is described below.
-Feel free to contact Lorenzo Ricolfi (l.ricolfi@unsw.edu.au) if you need assistance navigating these documents.
+This repository contains bibliographic files, data and analysis code for this Systematic Evidence Map.
+The different folders and their content are described below.
+Please feel free to contact Lorenzo Ricolfi (l.ricolfi@unsw.edu.au) if you need assistance navigating these documents.

 ## data/
 This folder contains the extracted data from the included studies (except for ```/pfas_info.csv```, which contains fixed data).
 Data are organised in different .csv files.